enigma-io/boundless/UITokenizedInput/README.md

     <div class="ui-typeahead-wrapper">
         <div role="region" id="{uuid}" aria-live="polite">apple</div>
         <input type="text" class="ui-typeahead-hint" role="presentation" tabindex='-1' disabled />
-        <input name="my-typeahead" type="text" class="ui-tokenfield ui-typeahead" aria-label="An example of a typeahead component.
+        <input name="my-tokenfield" type="text" class="ui-tokenfield ui-typeahead" aria-label="An example of a typeahead component.
 Suggestions will be called out as matches are found.
 Press the right arrow to accept a text suggestion or the up and down arrows to cycle through the list when available." aria-controls="{uuid}" /> <!-- initializes to "or" -->
         <div class="ui-typeahead-match-wrapper" role="presentation">
             <div class="ui-typeahead-match" data-match="orange"><mark class="ui-typeahead-match-highlight">ap</mark>ple</div>
         </div>